20049200365/Less_project/Readme.md

    ​	The file represented by data_path is experimental data, which must exist before code generation.

-4. We also present a scheme 'Less_free.java' with less storage overhead.
-Although its query speed is slightly reduced, it is still much faster than Dory.

 # Result

 Take the query {"travel", "busi", "meet", "fun", "trip", "especi"} in Enron dataset as an example